-- Driver failing to yield right of way to pedestrian - Driver failing to yield right of way turning left - Driver failing to yield right of way at stop sign - Driver failing to control speed - Driver disregarding stop and go signal adjusting speed limits, curb extensions at wider intersections, tightened curb radii at Hwy 83 and 23rd, leading pedestrian intervals, crosswalk visibility enhancements, signal timing (e.g., yellow change interval, walk speed for pedestrian phase at Hwy 83 and 23rd St), and backplates with retroreflective borders.
+- Driver failing to yield right of way to pedestrian - Driver failing to yield right of way turning left - Driver failing to yield right of way at stop sign - Driver failing to control speed - Driver disregarding stop and go signal appropriate speed limits for all road users, curb extensions at wider intersections, tightened curb radii at Hwy 83 and 23rd, leading pedestrian intervals, crosswalk visibility enhancements, signal timing (e.g., yellow change interval, walk speed for pedestrian phase at Hwy 83 and 23rd St), and backplates with retroreflective borders.

 Potential countermeasures may include road diet/roadway configuration (if current and future traffic is ≤ 25,000), including installation of curbs, gutters, and sidewalks on both sides of the street and corridor access management between Galveston and Austin, and from Beech to Maple.
-Additional countermeasures include considering
+Additional countermeasures include setting

-Next Steps: Approval and development of scope for corridor safety study rial and SPEED LIMIT
+Next Steps: Approval and development of scope for corridor safety study